 - All kite videos, 2-line to 5-line, would still have info that pertains to all kites.

-Flying The New Rush V Pro Trainer Kites
+Video: Flying The Rush V Pro Trainer Kites

 Video: Trainer-Kite Boot Camp.